msramalho/sigpy/README.md

 In the end, this is yet another Sigarra-based project that I wished existed before I needed something like it.

-## Examples
+# Examples
-Each example will hide all the code in the previous examples, the full script can be found [here]().
+Each example will hide all the code of the previous examples.

 For all the examples below, you need to start by importing sigpy: